ALICE FAYE

 "An Angel From Hell's Kitchen"

 Arthur Nicholson and I always knew that the black day would come when Alice finally departed from this earth but I don't think either of us ever really believed it.
-On May 9th, four days after Alices's 83rd birthday Alice junior phoned Arthur to tell him the sad news.
+On May 9th, four days after Alice's 83rd birthday Alice junior phoned Arthur to tell him the sad news.

 The obituaries in the better quality press have been flattering and honest even if they are full of factual inaccuracies but none of them touch upon the real Alice Faye.
 The screen career is fairly well covered and the quoted plaudits from Irving Berlin, Cole Porter and George Gershwin amongst others leaves no-one in any doubt about the quality of her singing.